gatsbyjs/gatsby/README.md

 <h1>Hello World</h1>
 ```
-In a .js|.jsx file export a data object to set your metadata variables, like so:
+In a .js|.jsx file, export a data object to set your metadata variables, like so:
 ```
 import React from 'react'